-New Course NS/SS 252 PROJECT-BASED HIGH SCHOOL sedimentary or metamorphic meteorites?
-4) TEACHING Laura Wenk
+New Course NS/SS 252 PROJECT-BASED HIGH SCHOOL TEACHING Laura Wenk

 Current research in education points to the importance of having all students involved in inquiry.
-This course uncovers the theory behind inquiry education and will involve students in developing and teaching inquiry-based units will use background readings followed by in a variety of disciplines.
+This course uncovers the theory behind inquiry education and will involve students in developing and teaching inquiry-based units in a variety of disciplines.
 Students in this course examine the current state of high school teaching and explore what happens for high school students when they are actively engaged in their own learning (in terms of skills and understandings).
 Students also produce a project-based unit using inquiry to be co-taught in a local school.
 Because students spend a portion of the semester teaching in high school, a portion of the course is spent discussing teaching strategies.